Which place is cheaper, Venice or Berlin?

 You'll find many recognizable landmarks that put Venice on the map.
 The many historic and famous landmarks in town include St. Mark's Basilica, St. Mark's Square, Doge's Palace, and the Rialto Bridge.

-Venice offers number of good local restaurants to choose from.
+Dining out in Venice is an experience not to be missed.
 For the best dining experience, you should try to avoid the touristy restaurants that serve the typical pizza and pasta.
 Instead, find a local eatery that specializes in the region's traditional flavors like fish and vegetables.
+Many of the restaurants are excellent, but head into the local neighborhoods for the best options.

 Berlin is a world-class destination for its evening party scene.
 However, Venice is not a good destination for nightlife.